 Puerto Rico’s economy is mainly bolstered by the manufacturing industries such as textiles, pharmaceuticals, electronics, and petrochemicals, followed by services industry including insurance, finance, tourism, and real estate.
-With a GDP of USD 103 Billion and a per capita income of USD 25,968, the country has one of the most competitive economies in South America.
+With its GDP expected to be USD 105 Billion and a per capita income of USD 28,000 in 2019, the country has one of the most competitive economies in South America.

 Currency: United States Dollar ($)

 Major Cities: Ponce, Caguas, Mayagüez, Bayamón

 Employment contracts are governed by federal and state labor statutes, and also by the Puerto Rico Civil Code.

 Article 20(7) of Act No. 379 as amended, P.R.
 Laws Ann. tit.
 29, §288(7), treats any written or verbal agreement under which employees agree to render a service for the employer as part of an employment contract.
 The employer is required to pay the minimum wage to employees in case the contract does not stipulate the wages.

 Probationary employment contracts are governed by Article 8 of Act No. 80 of May 30, 1976, as amended, P.R.
 Laws Ann. tit.
 29, §185h.
 The contracts must comply with the statutory requirements stated in Act no. 80 and should also be:

 - State the beginning and end date of the probationary period

 - Be implemented before an employee begins any work